1. Why should Jewish clergy join a retirement plan designed for clergy instead of a regular plan?

 d.
 If you work for a for-profit entity (for example, as a chaplain for a for-profit hospital), you have to contribute directly, because a for-profit cannot adopt a 403(b) plan).

-The PBGC provides protection only for pensions that are offered by employers as defined benefit pensions [e.g., 2% of salary for each year of employment will be paid in a pension upon retirement].
-The Plan is a defined contribution plan.
+No. The PBGC provides protection only for pensions that are offered by employers as defined benefit pensions [e.g., 2% of salary for each year of employment will be paid in a pension upon retirement].
+This Plan is a defined contribution plan.
 No insurance is available for such plans, nor is any required.
-Your fund at Vanguard is your own fund and is as safe as the fund of anyone else invested at Vanguard.
+Your fund at Fidelity and/or Vanguard is your own fund and is as safe (or at risk) as the fund of anyone else invested at those major mutual fund companies.

 LEARNING MORE AND PARTICIPATING

 22. Has the press written about the Plan?